MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Governance actions - Only for the specific app/instance
   - Security recommendations for cloud platforms - No permissions

-- **User group admin:** Has full or read-only permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific group selected here.
-For example, if you give a user admin permission to the group "Germany - all users", the admin can view and modify information in Microsoft Cloud App Security only for that user group:
+- **User group admin:** Has full or read-only permissions to all of the data in Cloud App Security that deals exclusively with the specific groups assigned to them.
+For example, if you assign a user admin permissions to the group "Germany - all users", the admin can view and edit information in Cloud App Security only for that user group.
+The User group admin has the following access:

   - Activities page - Only activities about the users in the group
   - Alerts - Only alerts relating to the users in the group